tartaria-dev/tartaria/README.md

 - CachyOS-v3 kernel with v3 cpu optimizations and the Bore scheduler

-- Foot terminal for a blazing-fast experience along with starship for looks
+- Foot terminal for a blazing-fast experience along with Oh-My-Posh for looks

 - Flatpak/AppImage support OOTB with Bazaar/Warehouse (software store, flatpak manager) and Gear Lever (AppImage manager)